Geometric Criteria for 6-Functor Formalisms in the Setting of Pullback Formalisms: Applications

-This (along with \cite[Remark 6.3]{SixAlgSt}) shows that there is a projective cdh cover $X' \to X$ in $\mathcal C$ such that $X' \to Y$ is quasi-projective.
-If $f : X \to Y$ is proper, it follows that $X' \to X' \to Y$ is a composite of proper maps, so it is a proper quasi-projective morphism.
-We conclude by \cite[Theorem 8.6 (ii)]{Rydh_2015}, which states that proper quasi-projective morphisms between qcqs algebraic stacks are projective.
+Finally, if $f : X \to Y$ is proper, it follows that $X' \to X' \to Y$ is a composite of proper maps, so it is a proper quasi-projective morphism.
+We conclude by \cite[Theorem 8.6(ii)]{Rydh_2015}, which states that proper quasi-projective morphisms between qcqs algebraic stacks are projective. \end{proof} \end{lem}